Use Cases

 Why the sense of community doesn't just come back

-Many think: If people start coming to the office more often again, camaraderie will return on its own.
-But it's not that simple, and anyone who looks closely will understand why.
+Many people think: If people start coming into the office more often again, team cohesion will naturally come back.
+But it’s not that simple, and anyone who looks closely will see why.

-There's the new colleague in her third week.
+There’s the new colleague in her third week.
 She has a question, sends a Slack message – and waits.
-No one asks her to join them for lunch.
+No one asks whether she wants to join them for lunch.
 She eats alone at her desk.
-After three months, she starts wondering if this job is really right for her.
-No ill will.
-Just no one noticing.
+After three months, she starts wondering whether this job is really the right fit.
+No bad intentions.
+Just no one who noticed.

-There's the team that comes to the office every Tuesday – but it's always the same four or five people.
+There’s the team that comes into the office every Tuesday – but it’s always the same four or five people.
 Other teams stay away.
-They stick to themselves, new connections aren't formed.
-The cross-organizational exchange that previously generated the best ideas?
-It no longer happens.
+People keep to themselves, and new connections don’t form.
+The cross-functional exchange that once sparked the best ideas?
+It’s no longer happening.

-And then there's the quiet problem that's hardest to grasp: No one knows who is in the office when.
-The journey there becomes a gamble.
-Anyone who has commuted for 45 minutes only to sit alone on a half-empty floor will think twice next time.
-A vicious cycle emerges – and no one has consciously decided on it.
+And then there’s the quiet problem that’s hardest to pin down: No one knows who’s in the office when.
+Getting there becomes a gamble.
+Anyone who has commuted for 45 minutes and then sat alone on a half-empty floor will think twice next time.
+A vicious cycle begins – and no one consciously chose it.

-This isn't a result of incompetence or indifference.
-Camaraderie quietly dwindles, due to fewer shared moments, fewer accidental encounters, fewer situations where real connections could be made.
+There’s no failure or indifference behind it.
+Team cohesion quietly withers, with fewer shared moments, fewer spontaneous encounters, and fewer situations where real connections could form.
 Eventually, the distance becomes so normal that no one notices it anymore.
-And that is the real issue.
+And that is the real problem.

 How Bad and Good Team Culture Make an Impact: A Short Story

-Imagine you are visiting two different teams within the same company.
+Imagine spending a day with two different teams in the same company.

-In Team A, everyone sits at their desks, headphones on, eyes glued to the screen.
-The 10 o'clock meeting is processed, items are checked off, and then everyone goes their separate ways.
-When a new colleague in her third week has a question, she sends a Slack message — and waits.
-No one asks her to join them for lunch.
+In Team A, everyone is sitting at their desks, headphones on, eyes on the screen.
+The 10 a.m. meeting gets ticked off, action items are checked off, and then everyone goes back to their own work.
+When a new colleague in her third week has a question, she sends a Slack message and waits.
+Nobody asks her at lunch whether she wants to join them.
 She eats alone at her desk.
-After three months, she wonders if this job is really the right fit.
+After three months, she starts wondering whether this job is really the right fit.

-In Team B, Tuesday looks different.
-Two colleagues quickly coordinated just before the meeting—not because they had to, but because they knew the other was working on the same topic.
-When someone admits during the retrospective that they are stuck, help is immediately offered.
+In Team B, the day looks different.
+Two colleagues quickly aligned before the meeting—not because they had to, but because they knew the other person was working on the same topic.
+When someone admits in the retro that they are stuck, someone else immediately offers help.
 The new colleague?
 She was invited to lunch on her first day.
-Now, she's the one who welcomes new people.
+Today, she is the one showing new people the ropes.

-The difference between these two teams is not a coincidence.
-It is the result of moments, hundreds of small encounters, shared experiences, and the feeling of not being alone.
-This is exactly what distinguishes genuine team spirit from polite side-by-side work.
+The difference between these two teams is no coincidence.
+It is the result of moments, hundreds of small interactions, shared experiences, and the feeling that you are not alone.
+That is exactly what sets real team spirit apart from polite side-by-side working.

-How Genuine Connections Are Made – 5 Concrete Levers for HR
+How Genuine Connections Are Built – Practical Levers for HR

 HR is not the company's event organizer.
-HR is the one who creates the conditions under which connections can form – and that is a fundamentally different task.
+HR is the one who creates the conditions in which connections can happen and that is a fundamentally different job.

-Because cohesion cannot be orchestrated.
-It happens in the gaps between meetings, over a shared lunch, when someone sincerely asks, "How are things going for you?"
-What HR can do is create and protect these gaps.
+Because team cohesion can't be staged.
+It grows in the gaps between meetings, over a shared lunch, when someone asks “How are things really going for you?” — and truly means it.
+What HR can do is create and protect those gaps.

-One of the most common mistakes: Cohesion is only considered within teams.
-But genuine bonding also happens between people who don't work together daily – like between a colleague from marketing and a developer who meet by chance in the kitchen and suddenly realize they're working on the same problem.
+One of the most common mistakes is thinking about cohesion only within teams.
+But real connection also happens between people who don't work together every day — between the colleague in marketing and the developer who happen to meet in the kitchen and suddenly realize they are working on the same problem.

 This doesn't happen automatically.
-It takes formats that bring people from different corners of the organization together – not as a mandatory program, but as a genuine invitation.
-A monthly cross-departmental lunch with rotating participants.
-An open format where teams briefly showcase what they are currently working on.
-Small things that happen regularly – not big events that occur once a year and are then forgotten.
+It takes formats that bring people together from different parts of the organization — not as a mandatory program, but as a genuine invitation.
+A monthly cross-functional lunch where participants rotate.
+An open format where teams briefly show what they're working on.
+Small things that happen regularly — not big events that take place once a year and are then forgotten.

-Employees can immediately sense whether a format is a genuine invitation or disguised obligation.
-The difference isn’t in the format itself – it's in who proposes it, how it's communicated, and whether it is truly voluntary.
+Employees immediately sense whether a format is a genuine invitation or a hidden obligation.
+The difference is not in the format itself — but in who suggests it, how it is communicated, and whether it is truly voluntary.

-What works: Formats proposed and co-created by the teams themselves.
-A summer party organized by someone from the team because they feel like it.
-A run that emerges from a spontaneous Slack post.
-HR can initiate these things and provide a framework – but they must grow from within, not be imposed from above.
+What works: formats suggested and co-created by the teams themselves.
+A summer party organized by someone on the team because they want to do it.
+A running group that grows out of a spontaneous Slack post.
+These are things HR can kick off and frame — but they need to grow from within, not be imposed from above.

-New employees are particularly vulnerable in this respect.
-They join a team with its own history, inside jokes, and unwritten rules.
-And they observe all this from the outside – not knowing how to get in.
+New employees are especially vulnerable in this respect.
+They join a team with its own history, its insider jokes, its unwritten rules.
+And they see all of it from the outside — without knowing how to get in.

-What's helpful here is not a large onboarding structure.
-It’s the colleague who genuinely asks, "Are you coming to lunch?"
-It’s the experienced contact person who not only answers professional questions but also explains how things really work here.
-HR cannot take on this role – but HR can ensure that someone does.
+What helps here is not a big onboarding architecture.
+It's the colleague who asks, “Want to come to lunch?” — and means it.
+It's the experienced contact person who not only answers technical questions but also explains how things really work here.
+HR can't take on that role — but HR can make sure someone does.

 Cohesion only grows where people feel safe enough to be honest.
-A short weekly check-in that discusses not just tasks, but also how people are doing.
-A retrospective where mistakes are seen as learning opportunities, not failures.
-A "Wins & Learnings" moment at the end of the week that shows: We see what you achieve.
+A short weekly check-in that doesn't just cover tasks, but also how people are doing.
+A retrospective that treats mistakes as learning moments, not failures.
+A “Wins & Learnings” moment at the end of the week that shows: we see what you're contributing.
+These rituals take very little time.
+But they send a message that matters — and once you've experienced that, you immediately notice when it's missing.

 An Underestimated Lever